 Trevor went to college at Hope International University in California, where he earned his bachelors’ degree in business management.
 He always enjoyed accounting classes, so it wasn’t a hard decision for him to focus on the accounting profession.
 While at Hope, Trevor took additional accounting classes through a joint program at Cal State Fullerton, which furthered his education in the accounting field.

-Six years ago, Trevor returned to the Portland area.
-In the time since, he has advanced his career as a “numbers guy.”
+Since returning to the Portland area, he has advanced his career as a “numbers guy.”
 As suspected, accounting is a perfect fit for Trevor’s persona.
 His clients will tell you that he is helpful, meticulous and hardworking.
 He also prides himself in being accurate and in advocating for clients.
 “I enjoy helping clients sort out their business issues.
 It’s quite fulfilling to deliver a nice, concise, clear product in the end,” says Trevor.

 Trevor started with McCoy Foat in 2014.
 After his first interview, he knew right away it would be a good fit for him.
 “The partners and managers were great and the people were very nice,” says Trevor.
 He also likes the friendly and helpful work environment that McCoy Foat facilitates for both employees and clients.

 Trevor lives in Newberg with his wife, three daughters, and his black lab.
 When he’s not at work, he enjoys hanging out with his family, watching sports (especially football), woodworking and working on his car.